3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w02d01/instructor_notes/css_intro.md

 <br />

-## Combining various selectors
+## Combining selectors

 Selectors can be more complex than just an element, id, or class.

 - You can have one set of rules affect multiple sections by listing them
 	- `p, #left-column {}`
-		- will style all `<p>` tags and whichever tag has and id of "left-column"
+		- will style all `<p>` tags and whichever tag has the id of "left-column"
-1. You can combine attributes (i.e. tag, class, id) to narrow down how many elements are effected
+1. You can combine attributes (i.e. tags, classes, ids) to narrow down how many elements are effected
 	- `a.important {}`
 		- styles all anchor tags that also have an "important" class
 			- `<a class="important"></a>`